nknish/micromanager/README.md

    cd downloads\micromanager-main\bin && java Micromanager
    ```

-...and that should be it!
+...press enter, and that should be it!